ThomasPDye/CircuitPython_Sampler/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircuitPython Library to help with sampling and averagin
+A CircuitPython Library to help with sampling and averaging

 Dependencies